chrismarget/certbot-asa/README.md

 * Our credentials
 * The hostname resolution
-* Whether HTTPS access is allowed to the box
+* Whether HTTPS access is allowed to the ASA
 * The API configuration

 ```